zixingjiang/zixingjiang.github.io/_pages/about.md

 # Working on
 - Recently I am working with a doctoral postgraduate to improve my final year project and summarize it as a journal paper.
-- I'm working on buliding this site!
+- I'm working on building this site!

 # News
-- :pushpin: I'm actively looking for a Ph.D. position in robotics (prefer medical robotics discipline).
+- :pushpin: I'm actively looking for a research-oriented postgraduate (Ph.D./M.Phil.) position in robotics.
 Please feel free to contact me if I get your interest!
 - **[01.2023]** My final year project "Control of the Multi-joint Manipulator for Grasping on Water Surface" was honored distinction within the school.
 Sincere acknowledgements to professors and postgraduates who have given me genuine guidance.
 - **[05.2022]** A conference paper I contributed (second author) was presented in IEEE ICRA 2022.
 [View paper & media on IEEE Xplore](https://ieeexplore.ieee.org/document/9812270).